 About Family and Child Studies

 On behalf of the Family and Child Studies Program, it is my pleasure to welcome you to view our program website.
 We offer B.S. degrees in Human Development and Family Relations, Early Childhood Education and Development, and Early Childhood Multicultural Education Licensure, PreK to Grade 3.
-We also offer a minor in Family and Child Studies and a BA in Family and Child Studies for Arts and Sciences students.
+We also offer a minor in Family and Child Studies.
 At the graduate level we have M.A. and Ph.D. degrees in Family Studies.
 Our students, faculty members, and administrative staff come from diverse academic and personal backgrounds.
 We are committed to assisting our students to have excellent academic experiences and a supportive learning environment.
 The beautiful landscape of the Southwest also provides a myriad of opportunities to our students to enjoy.
 Please contact me, or any of my esteemed colleagues if you need more information about our program.

 Cathy Gutierrez-Gomez, Ph.D.,